Ansersion/myRtspClient/README.md

 Linux/Unix installation
 --------------------------------------------------------------------------------
 Now, myRtspClient installation is not supported.
-You can only the library ./myRtspClient/libmyRtspClient.a.
+You can only compile the library ./myRtspClient/libmyRtspClient.a.
 And the headers is in ./myRtspClient/include.

 Compiling based on different os-platform, you NEED to configure the